Earth-Kumar-Roy/stellar-pay/README.md

 ---

-# 📜 License

-This project is released under the **MIT License**.

-It is intended for educational purposes as part of the Stellar Developer Program.

----

 <div align="center">

 ### ⭐ Thank you for visiting StellarPay ⭐

-Built with ❤️ using React, Freighter Wallet, and the Stellar Network.
+Built by EKR with ❤️ using React, Freighter Wallet, and the Stellar Network.

 </div>